MCherry: Structure

 The gene for mCherry is 711bp long, and the protein is made up of 236 residues with a mass of 26.722 kDa.
 The crystal structure of mCherry was determined in 2006.
 It contains 3 alpha helices and 13 beta sheets which make up the beta barrel.
 The chromophore in mCherry is made up of three amino acids, methionine, tyrosine, and glycine, which are post-translationally modified into an imidazolinone.
 The number of these residues in sequence are 71, 72, and 73 respectively.
 The extended pi-electron conjugation gives mCherry its red-shifted absorbance and emission.
 The chromophore forms from a central helix which is shielded from solvent in an 11-stranded beta barrel.
 This structure is almost identical to the tertiary structure of DsRed which also has an 11-stranded beta barrel, and is similar to GFPs tertiary structure.
 This makes the environment around the chromophore in mCherry more hydrophobic than the environment around the chromophore of DsRed.
-The end termini on mCherry are GFP-like which allows it to be incorporated in to systems where GFP can be used and mRFP1 could not have been used.
+The end termini on mCherry are GFP-like, which allows it to be incorporated in to systems where GFP can be used and mRFP1 could not have been used.

 Uses

 mCherry is used in fluorescence microscopy as an intracellular probe.
 However, when a protein is tagged by fusion to a fluorescent protein, interactions between them can undesirably disturb targeting or function.

 mCherry is valued where constitutive gene expression is desired, and other experimental approaches require the coordinated control of multiple genes.
 While multiple venues have been developed for use in E. coli and other models, the utility and functionality of such techniques does not always translate to other species.
-For example, for the Gram-negative pathogen, Legionella pneumophila, a vector for Legionnaires’ Disease, the Ptac system represents the only well-established expression control system.
+For example, for the Gram-negative pathogen Legionella pneumophila, a vector for Legionnaires' Disease, the Ptac system represents the only well-established expression control system.
 In order to enhance the tools available to study bacterial gene expression in L. pneumophila, mCherry was developed, which confers constitutive gene expression from a mutagenized LacI binding site. mCherry neither interferes with other plasmids harboring an intact LacI-Ptac expression system nor alters the growth of Legionella species during intracellular growth.
-The broad-host range plasmid backbone of mCherry allowed constitutive gene expression in a wide variety of Gram-negative bacterial species, making mCherry a useful tool for the greater research community.
+The broad-host-range plasmid backbone of mCherry allowed constitutive gene expression in a wide variety of Gram-negative bacterial species, making mCherry a useful tool for the greater research community.

-It can also be used as a long-wavelength hetero-FRET (fluorescence resonant energy transfer) acceptor and probe for homo-FRET experiments.
+It can be used to label bacteria to visualize them without antibiotic pressure and also be used as a long-wavelength hetero-FRET (fluorescence resonant energy transfer) acceptor and probe for homo-FRET experiments.
 FRET is a type of fluorescence energy transfer where there is no intermediate photon and the energy is transferred from the donor to the acceptor.
-As well as be used to label bacteria to visualize them without antibiotic pressure.